Alec Eist: Informants and accusations of corruption

 Eist made liberal use of informants within the criminal community.
 Among his informers, he counted men such as Roy Garner, who was later convicted of smuggling cocaine, and became both a supergrass and a millionaire.
 Eist tried to avoid making appearances in court wherever possible but would ensure that reward payments always included his informant's 10%.
 He often attended to it personally, although Kirby describes it as "questionable if the fee in its entirety was handed over to the snout".
+However, his reluctance to attend court was viewed dimly by several colleagues.
+Morton reports an ex-Flying Squad officer as telling him that Eist:

 Eist has been described as either "the most corrupt or the best informed" Scotland Yard detective of his generation, argues the investigative journalist Martin Fido, noting how Eist "reputedly offered a sliding tariff of payments".
-These payments would be in return for him dropping or otherwise failing investigations (although drawing the line, says Fido, at murder and rape).
-The Guardian journalist Paul Lashmar has described Eist as "by reputation the most corrupt Yard officer of the 1950s to mid-1970s which was no small achievement in such a packed field".
+These payments would be in return for him dropping or otherwise failing investigations (although drawing the line, says Fido, at murder and rape cases).
+Journalist Paul Lashmar has described Eist as "by reputation the most corrupt Yard officer of the 1950s to mid-1970s which was no small achievement in such a packed field".
+Writer James Morton interviewed a Detetective Sergeant who told him that, notwithstanding that he had a second-to-none knowledge of the criminal scene and its players, Eist would have been unable to "get information without going some way towards them.
+There is no villain in London who will not give you information if you go about it the right way".
+A former colleague of Eist's described Eist's strategy being to effectively self-fund his informers, stating that "if he got £200 from a villain for giving him bail, Eist would give £195 to cultivate an informant".

-Likewise, the intelligence scholar Duncan Campbell suggests that Eist was "one of the most active bent officers" of the period.
+Likewise, crime journalist Duncan Campbell suggests that Eist was "one of the most active bent officers" of the period.
 Kirby also suggests that "Eist's probity was also questionable", and describes occasions on which individuals were arrested for crimes that his informers had committed.
 Reg Dudley – a North London "career criminal" who was wrongfully convicted of double murder in 1977 – was a fence during the 1960s and had, he wrote, a "close relationship" with Eist, whom he calls "bent".
 Dudley asserts that "for a few grand channelled through [Dudley], Alec would do what he could to make evidence 'disappear'".
 Kirby asserts that Eist was close enough to Dudley and other villains of the day to socialise with.
 He notes a contemporary of Eist's at Holloway saying that an "obvious...surveillance photo" existed of various London gangsters on a cruise ship, where "skulking in the shadows one could see the unmistakable features of Alec Eist".
-Eist has been alleged to also have had links to the perpetrators of the Baker Street robbery, obstructed some of the prosecutions, and later been paid off with jewellery from the robbery's proceeds.
+Eist has also been alleged to have had links to the perpetrators of the Baker Street robbery, obstructed some of the prosecutions, and later been paid off with jewellery from the robbery's proceeds.